-CIRS (Chronic Inflammatory Response System) affects people who have a background of developmental trauma, and whose nervous systems are dysregulated.
+CIRS affects people with a history of developmental trauma, whose nervous systems are dysregulated.

 If you have been diagnosed with CIRS, you can benefit from learning how to regulate your nervous system.